 Making Functionality a Priority

 There are many factors that go into the design and execution of a kitchen makeover.
-There are colour palettes and appliances to consider, finishes, lighting, etc. All viable places to focus one’s energy — but if those contributors aren’t meshed in a way that allows them to function as one cohesive unit, the space will always feel fragmented.
+There are colour palettes and appliances to consider, materials, finishes, lighting, etc. All viable places to focus one’s energy — but if those contributors aren’t meshed in a way that allows them to function as one cohesive unit, the space will always feel fragmented.
 Instead, we begin with the basics of functionality, workflow, and how your specific space inspires an effective layout for cooking.

 Always think about the way you cook and the way you’ll work in your new kitchen.
 Think about the placement of the most heavily used appliances, and where they’ll need to be so they’re within reach.